sidakram/bippy/README.md

 ## how it works

-bippy works by monkey-patching `window.__REACT_DEVTOOLS_GLOBAL_HOOK__` with [custom handlers](https://github.com/facebook/react/blob/6907aa2a309bdc47dc3504683159cb50b590eed8/packages/react-reconciler/src/ReactFiberDevToolsHook.js#L112). this gives us access to react internals without needing to use react devtools.
+bippy allows you to **access** and **use** fibers from outside of react.

-[`react-scan`](https://github.com/aidenybai/react-scan) is a tool that highlights renders in your react app. under the hood, it uses bippy to detect rendered fibers.
+a react fiber is a "unit of execution." this means react will do something based on the data in a fiber. each fiber either represents a composite (function/class component) or a host (dom element).

-fibers are how "work" is represented in react. each fiber either represents a composite (function/class component) or a host (dom element). [here is a live visualization](https://jser.pro/ddir/rie?reactVersion=18.3.1&snippetKey=hq8jm2ylzb9u8eh468) of what the fiber tree looks like, and here is a [deep dive article](https://jser.dev/2023-07-18-how-react-rerenders/).
+> [here is a live visualization](https://jser.pro/ddir/rie?reactVersion=18.3.1&snippetKey=hq8jm2ylzb9u8eh468) of what the fiber tree looks like, and here is a [deep dive article](https://jser.dev/2023-07-18-how-react-rerenders/).

-a simplified version of a fiber looks roughly like this:
+for our purposes, a simplified version of a fiber looks roughly like this:

 ```typescript
 interface Fiber {